stephenkgh/molinks/README.md

 Installing
 ==========

-*Note:* This has only been tested under linux.
+*Note:* This guide has only been tested under linux.
 You'll need GNU make installed because a makefile has been horribly abused to help simplify docker commands.
 (Before I did this I was constantly mixing up dev and prod arguments to docker and causing problems...)